refinedev/refine/documentation/docs/guides-concepts/multitenancy/index.md

 ## Implementing Multitenancy in Refine

-We will implement a route-based approach in the following sections, utilizing the [`multitenancyProvider`](/docs/enterprise-edition/multitenancy/) from the `"@refinedev-ee/enterprise"` package.

-The Multi Tenancy Provider is a feature of the [Refine Enterprise Edition](https://refine.dev/enterprise/).
-It simplifies the management of multi-tenant applications by offering a context, hooks, and components specifically designed to handle tenants.
+In the next sections, we'll show you how to set up multitenancy in Refine using a route-based approach.
+We'll use the [`multitenancyProvider`](/docs/enterprise-edition/multitenancy/) from the `"@refinedev-ee/enterprise"` package.
+This Multi-Tenancy Provider is part of the [Refine Enterprise Edition](https://refine.dev/enterprise/).
+It makes managing multi-tenant applications easier by providing tools like context, hooks, and components that are designed to handle tenants.

 ### 1. Setting up the Multitenancy Provider